yairm210/Unciv/Uniques.md

 These last two uniques may seem like they only have a one-time effect.
 However, the 'free' also means that you don't pay any maintenance costs for these buildings.

+"Hidden when religion is disabled" - Removes units, buildings or ancient ruin rewards from the game when religion is disabled

 "+[amount]% attacking strength for cities with garrisoned units"

 "+[amount]% defensive strength for cities"